Code-Institute-Submissions/project-one-v2/README.md

 Use of Figma to develop key concepts into framework to commence web development.
 Two pages were worked up, for desktop and mobile, in the knowledge that the basic page design would be replicated across the pages.

-A copy of the original wireframe can be found [HERE](README-attachments/Wireframe.pdf)
+A copy of the original wireframe can be found here: [Figma](https://www.figma.com/file/rbTyJlZNq6apXDVEMjG21f/Project-1?node-id=12%3A0) or [PDF](README-attachments/Wireframe.pdf)

 Whilst my wireframe did not incoproate the footer, I knew that I would likely want to add this at a later point.
 The contents would be minimal and yet to be decided, as the would be subsidiary to the other information provided.